luqmanroslan/soft-robotics-esp32-firmware/README.md

 # Soft Robot Firmware – ESP32 Low-Level Controller

 This repository contains the **ESP32 firmware** for the soft robotic actuator control system.
-It implements **high-level length control, low-level pressure regulation, IMU telemetry, and safety mechanisms**, providing a reliable interface between the robot hardware and a PC-side GUI.
+It implements **high-level length control, low-level pressure regulation, and safety mechanisms**, providing a reliable interface between the robot hardware and a PC-side GUI.

 ---